JosefinE7/MS2_SpaceStation/README.md

 The ISS Real Time website works on Google Chrome on screen sizes considered “Extra large” or screens above 1200px in width.

 ### Bugs

+As of the date of handing in this project I have not noticed any major bugs.

 <!--Deployment section below is copied from my first milestone project "basic-economics-TS" with some slight changes added to it-->